top of page

 Tourette's Syndrome

-Tourette's Syndrome is a neurological disorder characterized by repetitive, involuntary movements and vocalizations known as tics.
+Tourette's Syndrome is a neurological disorder characterised by repetitive, involuntary movements and vocalizations known as tics.
 These tics can range from simple to complex and can involve any body part or system.
 Simple tics may include eye blinking, head jerking, or throat clearing, while complex tics could consist of a series of movements or vocal utterances that occur in the same order each time.

 Named after Dr. Georges Gilles de la Tourette, who first identified the condition in 1885, Tourette's Syndrome often begins in childhood, typically between ages 5 and 7.
 However, it can persist into adulthood.
 The condition affects all races and ethnic backgrounds, and it's estimated that about 1 in every 100 people globally exhibits some form of tics, though not all these cases are severe enough to require treatment.